Karasp1980/nordic-mythology-memory-game/README.md

 ![Reset button](/assets/images/reset-button.jpg)

 ### **"How to play" button:**
-#### When clicking the "How to play" button a popup window should appear with short description on how to play the game.
-It is placed slightley over the Memory game in order to be easy to locate.
+#### When clicking the "How to play" button a popup window should appear with short description of how to play the game.
+The popup window is placed slightley over the Memory game in order to be easy to locate.

 !["How to play"-button](/assets/images/how-to-play-button.jpg)

 ### **"How to play" popup window**
-#### When clicking the "How to play" button a popup window should appear with short description on how to play the game.
+#### When clicking the "How to play" button a popup window should appear with a short description of how to play the game.
 It has a closing x button in the upper right corner for the user to easily find to close the window.

 !["How to play" popup window](/assets/images/how-to-play-popup.jpeg)

 ### **"Win" popup window**
-#### When the player has finished a game and found all 8 pairs, a win-popup window should appear with a Congratulations message.
+#### When the player has finished a game and found all 8 pairs, a win-popup window should appear with a congratulations message.
 It also shows the time it took to finish the game and the number of moves in order for the user to beat these scores next time.
 It has a closing x button in the upper right corner for the user to easily find to close the window.

 ![Win popup window](/assets/images/win-popup.jpeg)